 I gathered all my freeze dried food and other stuff, this time with a precisely counted number of air filled ziplocks (I blew them up like a balloon) to fill up the space for all the supplies that I had used up in the past weeks of training.
 And everything fit quite fine.

 I also tested the Weekender in my ZPacks Arc Haul backpack.
 I put it on the inside of the pack, to keep a better balance.
 My puff jacket, towel and other stuff filled the empty spaces around the can.
 I carried it on a two-day training hike of 25 miles and I was quite happy with it.
-It was kind of heavy, but that was mainly due to the weight of all the food inside (11 pounds / 5 kg).
+It was kind of heavy, due to the weight of all the food inside (11 pounds / 5 kg).

 One final thing about the lid.
-To open it you need a screwdriver from your swiss army knife or a coin.
-As I don’t intend to take coin money with me (I would definitely loose any coin) and I carry the smallest pocket knife without a screwdriver, I have another solution.
-Find a loose ring from your Thingies Box in the basement (or shop at the hardware store) and tie it to a piece of cord that you can attatch to your belt or backpack.
+To open it you need a screwdriver from your swiss army knife, or a coin.
+As I don’t intend to take coin money with me (I would definitely loose any coin) and because I carry the smallest pocket knife without a screwdriver, I have another solution.
+Find a loose ring from your Thingies Box in the basement (or shop at the hardware store) and tie it to a piece of cord that you can attach to your belt or backpack.
 You will not be sorry.